By Mary Ann Swissler

 But despite the bad jokes, my voice matters, especially since I’m the underdog, not in spite of it.
 Still, I’m left with questions.
 Why wouldn’t the Senate just look at my accusations instead of getting some grouchy attorney to send a letter rejecting any investigation?
 I have two words for them: Bob Packwood (R-OR), the Senator forced from office in 1995 because his women’s rights activism came with an asterisk: he doubled as a letch.
 Franken may not hit on women indiscriminately like Packwood but his retaliation was equally damaging.
 The fact that it violates sexual harassment laws to retaliate against a complainant didn’t stop him; who or what will?

 Even after I reached out in an August 2009 fax to Franken’s D.C. office, saying “no hard feelings,” but if there’s a next time could he get my input about my own life?
 I also called both his Minnesota and D.C. to try and solve this.
 I left a message.
-I heard nothing back.
+I h eard nothing back.
 Useless, I know, but at least I made an effort.
 A few months later, the retaliation began about some 15-year-old, unwanted touching and shoulder rubbing by a newsroom colleague in the Bay Area.
 In 1999, this male coworker had been “going from woman to woman” according to one female editor, and now it was my turn.
 I emailed the guy to please stop, he got angry so I told my boss.
 This supervisor did all the right things but then fostered resentment of me by other supervising editors and coworkers.
 People said I overreacted.
 I know it upsets the workplace to call someone a pest and a harasser.
+Bosses have to take time away from their work to deal with a complaint.
 But I do know that if a woman—or man—doesn’t speak up, nothing will change.

 People will say the takeaway message from this is I learned something.
-I learned that post-traumatic stress disorder is real.
-I re-experienced each detail of the incidents I was being attacked for—mostly the fear, isolation, and frustration that my livelihood was on the line.
+I learned that post-traumatic stress disorder is a real thing.
+I re-lived each detail of the horrors I’d managed to put behind me and which I was being attacked for.
+Mostly it was the fear in my gut that never leaves, feeling like I was physically back in those situations, with the isolation from coworkers and bosses who may not understand, and frustration that my livelihood was on the line because some jerk feels rejected.

 And now, ultimately, I have to temper my justifiable outrage with wisdom, calm, and forward momentum.
-But while I’ve worked out my rage at being held up, for no good reason, for public ridicule by a celebrity doofus like Franken, I’m still concerned about his future campaigns against women, or men.
+But while I’ve worked out my rage at being held up, for no good reason, for public ridicule by a celebrity doofus like Franken, and other doofuses he knows in the media and show biz , I’m still concerned about his future smear campaigns against women, or men.
+There’s definitely no one stopping him.

-And I have advice for the Senate’s recruiters: Next time, conduct an IQ test for potential candidates or at least find people who’ve had more therapy than Franken obviously has had.
+I have advice for the Senate’s recruiters: Next time, conduct an IQ test for potential candidates or at least find people who’ve had more therapy than Franken obviously hasn’t had.